Brad Sherman: Economic policy

 During the debate over the Emergency Economic Stabilization Act of 2008, Sherman was an early and outspoken critic of the proposal, leading the House revolt against the bill, a move that made him "spectacularly unpopular with both the Republican and Democratic leaderships, not to mention K Street".
 He argued that Bush and his advisors had created a panic atmosphere in an effort to get lawmakers to rubber-stamp the bill.

 Sherman opposed the North American Free Trade Agreement (NAFTA) and the Central American Free Trade Agreement (CAFTA), arguing that they cost American jobs, fail to protect foreign workers, harm the environment, and cost U.S. taxpayers billions of dollars.
 He has also opposed a Free Trade Agreement with South Korea, arguing that such an agreement could undermine U.S. security and economic interests by benefiting China and North Korea.

-In 2010, Sherman received a 61% rating from the Chamber of Commerce and a 55% rating from the National Federation of Independent Business.
-In 2018, the Chamber of Commerce gave Sherman a 55% rating on issues relating to budget, spending, and taxes, and a 41% rating on issues relating to businesses and consumers.

-Donald Trump

-On July 12, 2017, Sherman introduced an Article of Impeachment (H. Res.
-438) against President Donald Trump for High Crimes and Misdemeanors on the grounds that Trump attempted to obstruct justice by firing James Comey from the FBI.
-Sherman had only one co-sponsor, Al Green, who first called for Trump's impeachment in May 2017.
+In 2026, Sherman introduced the Iran War Oil Crisis Windfall Profits Tax Act, which would levy a 100% windfall tax on the amount by which crude oil prices exceed $75 per barrel during the 2026 Iran war.

 Environment

 Serving on the House Budget Committee in 1997, Sherman authored the Sherman Amendment to the Budget Resolution, providing an additional $700 million for the acquisition of environmentally important lands in FY 1998.
-Sherman has earned a 100% rating from the Sierra Club and the League of Conservation Voters.